calebprice/SoundPositioner/README.md

 url: https://github.com/calebprice/SoundPositioner/

 This app serves as an input to Wekinator and, as such provides a number of extracted features.
-The features are extracted from a stereo audio input with the intention that they could, in conjunction with appropriate Wekinator configuration and adequate training, form a machine learning system which is able to resolve the spacial location of a sound source.
+The features are extracted from a stereo audio input with the intention that they could, in conjunction with appropriate Wekinator configuration and adequate training, form a machine learning system which is able to resolve the spatial location of a sound source.
 The envisaged system requires the use of a stereo microphone, or pair of mono microphones spaced apart appropriately.

 SoundPositioner is an adaptation of an existing audio input example app for Wekinator 'VariousAudioInputs'.

 The extracted features are:

 1. Peak Frequency (Hz) - the frequency of the most prominent spectral component
-2. Left channel power at peak frequency (dB) - relative to some arabitrary reference
+2. Left channel power at peak frequency (dB) - relative to some arbitrary reference
-3. Right channel powe at peak frequency (dB) - relative to some arabitrary reference
+3. Right channel powe at peak frequency (dB) - relative to some arbitrary reference
 4. L/R power ratio at peak frequency (dB)
 5. L-R phase difference at peak frequency (degrees)
 6. Time difference at peak frequency (ms) - obtained by dividing phase difference by peak frequency